LazloKapel/hat3-fencingsystem/README.md

 - Added paragraph style for windows with text and buttons.
 - Changed colour scheme.
 - Added a margin to separate the logo from the nav buttons in the header.
+### v0.1.1 (???????)
+#### Summary
+Bout Details window added
+#### Changes
+- Added a Bout Details window similar to the Fencer Details window.
+- Added a button to toggle the Bout Details window.
+- Added links to the Bout List window to access entries in the Bout Details window.